edalikesmangooo/learning-analytics/phases/phase1-change-points.md

 Applied event-level change point detection using z-score-based analysis (threshold = 2.0) to identify when players exhibited behaviors significantly deviating from established patterns.
 The approach involved:

-**Change Point Detection**: Z-score calculation for each player event, flagging deviations ≥2.0 standard deviations as behavioral anomalies.
+**Change Point Detection**: Z-score calculation for each event , flagging deviations ≥2.0 standard deviations as behavioral anomalies.

 **Temporal Analysis**: Sessions segmented into phases (0-4) to calculate change point density—the proportion of anomalous events within each temporal window—mapping when behavioral transitions occur throughout gameplay.